-NetBIOS is used to resolve names within a local subnet, and is also used to resolve names within a larger network using a name server.
+The NetBIOS name service is used to resolve names within a local subnet, and is also used to resolve names within a larger network using an NBNS.
 However, it is only defined for IPv4.
 As such, its use for name resolution has largely been superseded by newer protocols, such as the Link-Local Multicast Name Resolution (LLMNR) Protocol [RFC4795] and the Domain Name System (DNS) [RFC1035].